Oval Brass Picture Frame Value Guide

 How to Identify Oval Brass Picture Frame?

-- Examine the brass border for specific period details such as a ribbed or beaded edge design.
+• Check the brass perimeter for period-accurate decorative motifs such as ribbed or beaded edge patterns.

-- Look for signs of authentic patina on the brass and original metal tabs or backing consistent with early 20th-century American manufacturing.
+• Look for signs of authentic age-related patina on the brass surface and original metal tabs or turn-buttons on the reverse side.

 History of Oval Brass Picture Frame